 401(k) Annual Contribution Limit

 The annual contribution limit for 401(k) plans is by far the easiest to understand.
 There are only two categories: whether or not you are 50 years old.
-If you are under age 50, you can contribute $18,000 annually.
+If you are under age 50, you can contribute $18,500 annually in 2018 ($19,000 in 2019).
 Period.
 No fancy math involving your modified adjusted gross income needed.

-If you are age 50 or older, you can contribute the same $18,000, plus an additional $6,000 in catch up contributions.
+If you are age 50 or older, you can contribute the same $18,500 or $19,000, depending on the year, plus an additional $6,000 in catch up contributions.
 While this is the easiest of the three plans to understand it doesn’t automatically make it the best plan for your retirement goals.

 Changing Your Roth IRA Contribution